 Relevant body: Checkley Parish Council

-View more on the Checkley Neighbourhood Plan
+View more about the Checkley Neighbourhood Plan

 Name of proposed designated Neighbourhood Area: Draycott in the Moors